Countly/countly-server/README.md

 If you feel like doing things manually, or need to upgrade Countly from a previous version, please take a look at the installation articles from [http://support.count.ly](http://support.count.ly "Countly Support").

 ##Dependencies
 We develop and test Countly on Ubuntu with MongoDB, Node.js and nginx.
-It should work in your Linux distribution (e.g Fedora, OpenSUSE, etc), however, you need to install them by hand.
+Installation script only needs a clean, decent Ubuntu Linux without any services listening to port 80.

 ##How do I upgrade my Countly server?